ACT: Respondent Does NOT Serve Payment Schedule within Time after receipt of s19(2) Notice

 - The rate at which the work is to be remunerated and how the total amount claimed is calculated.

-Please move to the next step on the flowchart" being "Claimant has 10 business days after the 5 business days from receipt of s19(2) notice has expired to prepare and serve Adjudication Application".
+Please move to the next step on the ACT flowchart" being "Claimant has 10 business days after the 5 business days from expiry of Adjudication Notice [s.19(2)] to prepare & serve Adjudication Application on Adjudicate Today".